 Each conjoint degree student at TST is assigned a unique identification number by the University of Toronto (UofT).
 The number is confidential.
-The UofT strictly controls access to Personal ID numbers.
-The UofT assumes and expects that students will protect the confidentiality of their Personal IDs.
+The UofT strictly controls access to Student ID numbers.
+The UofT assumes and expects that students will protect the confidentiality of their Student IDs.
+The University also issues each student a UTORid.
+The UTORid is a permanent UofT credential that is issued to conjoint degree students in order to access campus-wide services and resources.